torvalds/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 attribute.

-Changes to the thinkpad-acpi sysfs interface are only considered non-experimental when they are submitted to Linux mainline, at which point the changes in this interface are documented and interface_version may be updated.
-If you are using any thinkpad-acpi features not yet sent to mainline for merging, you do so on your own risk: these features may disappear, or be implemented in a different and incompatible way by the time they are merged in Linux mainline.
+Changes to the thinkpad-acpi sysfs interface are only considered non-experimental when they are submitted to GNU/Linux mainline, at which point the changes in this interface are documented and interface_version may be updated.
+If you are using any thinkpad-acpi features not yet sent to mainline for merging, you do so on your own risk: these features may disappear, or be implemented in a different and incompatible way by the time they are merged in GNU/Linux mainline.

 Changes that are backwards-compatible by nature (e.g. the addition of attributes that do not change the way the other attributes work) do not